Nguenda/Responsible-Machine-Learning/README.md

 * There are many real world risks involved when deploying a machine learning model.
 With a biased or incorrect model, those affected include, but are not limited to: mortgage applicants, lenders, underwriters and regulators.
 The decisions that are made present another risk, as deserving parties may be denied loans, receive incorrect rates,  assess creditworthiness, or allocate resources.
 The timing of the decisions presents another peril.
 For instance, if the model makes real-time decisions, the risks may be different compared to a batch-based decision-making process.
 Real-time decisions can have immediate impacts, while batch decisions may have cumulative effects over time.
 How decisions are made includes understanding the inner workings of the model and its decision-making process.
 The risks here include the choice of algorithms, feature selection, model training, and validation procedures.
 Further, the risks of data privacy and security cannot be overlooked, as the danger of data breaches, unauthorized access, or misuse of personal data are present.
 * Describe any unexpected or results encountered during training

-##Agnes
 ### Caveats and Recommendations

-This section should list additional concerns that were not covered in the previous sections.
-For example, did the results suggest any further testing?
-Were there any relevant groups that were no represented in the evaluation dataset?
-Are there additional recom- mendations for model use?
-What are the ideal characteristics of an evaluation dataset for this model?
+This section should list additional concerns that were not covered in the previous sections. <br>
 * The results don't suggest any further testing.
 However, bias testing was not performed for the groups 'agegte62', 'agelt62', 'hispanic', and 'non_hispanic'.
 Therefore, we recommend to perform additional bias testing specifically targeting these groups to ensure fairness and identify any potential issues.
 * Based on the absence of bias testing for certain groups, it is advisable to exercise caution when using the model for decision-making or implementing it in real-world scenarios.
 Without complete information on bias and fairness, the model's predictions and outcomes may be influenced by hidden disparities or unintended biases.
 Consider further investigating and refining the model to ensure fairness and mitigate any potential biases identified through bias testing.
 * An ideal evaluation dataset should be representative of the population and cover a wide range of demographic groups, including 'agegte62', 'agelt62', 'hispanic', 'non_hispanic', and other relevant categories.
 It should include a sufficient number of samples from each group to enable accurate and reliable assessments of model performance.
 Additionally, the dataset should incorporate ground truth labels and detailed information about the loans.